When patients come to us for a facelift, they typically say things like:

-A well done facelift is more than just pulling back facial skin and removing fat.
+A well done and aesthetically pleasing facelift is more than just pulling back facial skin and removing fat.
 Because the face shows aging in numerous ways it’s important for your plastic surgeon to address all facial rejuvenation techniques, including:

 - Changes to the skin clarity, skin discoloration, and skin quality.
 Over time our skin quality changes due to sun damage over time and general loss of elasticity of the skin as we age.
 Skin care and laser therapy can greatly improve your skin before and after surgery.

 - Excess skin in the face and neck that has lost its elasticity.
 An important part of any facelift is resuspension of any sagging facial tissues and removal of extra skin.

 - Loss of volume and redistribution of fat.
 Older techniques of facelifting only removed skin and removed fat.
 This can work well in the neck but there is actually a loss of fat and facial volume in the jawline and cheeks.
 Resuspension of the sagging facial tissues and replenishing facial volume with fat grafts address this loss, reestablishing a more youthful appearance.
 It is also believed that the fat grafts contain “stem cells” that help rejuvenate the skin, improving its appearance and elasticity.